-- 2.23.
-Where trees are present within the hedge line the Root Protection Zone must be increased as per BS 5837:2012.
-See 6.7. below for veteran trees. - 2.24.
-All retained hedges and new hedges which are included as mitigation or net gain must not be included within gardens of new residential development and must be buffered e.g., by public open space, SANGs, public rights of way and other green infrastructure and SUDs features. - 2.25.
-During construction hedgerows must be protected by appropriate buffers of no less than 2m from the edge of the hedge, increasing to allow protection of root protection zones in-line with BS 5837:2012 Trees in relation to design, demolition, and construction. - 2.26.
-New hedgerow planting must aim to create a hedgerow habitat with features such as banks and ditches with buffers.
-Planting must consider local variation in species composition with a minimum of 8 woody species including year-round nectar sources (February to October).
-Refer to Identifying and Assessing Significant Dorset Hedgerows Box 9. - 2.27.
-New hedgerows must include standard native trees.
-The Countryside Stewardship grants scheme advice under TE1: Planting standard hedgerow tree recommends irregular spacing with a minimum of 20m between trees to allow for full crown development. - 2.28.
+- 2.22.
 For the operational phase of development hedges within development sites must be subject to a permanent to be retained for the lifetime of the development minimum 2m buffer either side of the hedge starting at the edge of the hedge.
-For non-residential developments this will be increased to a minimum 5m buffer (Cornwall planning for Biodiversity Guide). - 2.29.
+For non-residential developments this will be increased to a minimum 5m buffer (Cornwall planning for Biodiversity Guide). - 2.23.
 Hedgerows with protected species interests will also require a buffer during and post construction and this must be agreed with the NET.
 Where linear habitats e.g., hedgerows, scrub, ditches tree lines, river corridors etc., act as commuting and foraging features for highly light sensitive bat species long-eared bats, Myotis (which include whiskered, Natterer's, Brandt's, Daubenton's and Bechstein's), barbastelle and greater and lesser horseshoe bats a minimum buffer of 6m with a long sward is required along its entire length.
 This must be measured from the edge of hedgerows and must be incorporated within a minimum 10m dark corridor along its entire length.
-Management of the buffer post development must be detailed in the BP or LEMP. - 2.30.
-The long-term management of hedges; their associated buffers and other ecological features such as ponds and woodlands must be addressed and included within management plans detailed within BP or LEMP. - 2.31.
-The management of hedges that are retained in developments but fenced out of gardens must be included in a BP or LEMP and managed long term as countryside hedges and include prescriptions for any associated protected species. - 2.32.
-Where a Construction Environment Management Plan (CEMP) is required, this must be cross referenced with appropriate detail in the BP or LEMP.
+Management of the buffer post development must be detailed in the BP or Ecology report(s). - 2.24.
+The long-term management of hedges; their associated buffers and other ecological features such as ponds and woodlands must be addressed and included within management plans detailed within BP or Ecology report(s). - 2.25.
+The management of hedges that are retained in developments but fenced out of gardens must be included in a BP or Ecology report(s) and managed long term as countryside hedges and include prescriptions for any associated protected species. - 2.26.
+Where a Construction Environment Management Plan (CEMP) is required, this must be cross referenced with appropriate detail in the BP or Ecology report(s).

-3. Hazel dormouse
+3. Hazel Dormouse

 - 3.1.
-Developments affecting hedgerows must be subject to adequate survey for Hazel dormouse and take account of the potential for development proposals to change and to establish appropriate buffers for both during and post construction at the outset (see above). - 3.2.
-The NET accepts the use of footprint tunnels as a survey methodology; please contact the NET to discuss cases where this methodology in combination or alone is being proposed. - 3.3.
-Hedges with Hazel dormice present must be retained and protected from development both during construction and in perpetuity.
+Developments affecting hedgerows must be subject to an appropriate level of survey for hazel dormouse and take account of the potential for development proposals to change and to establish appropriate buffers at the outset for both construction and operational phases of the development.
+Appropriate buffers are set out above. - 3.2.
+NET accept the use of footprint tunnels as a survey methodology; please contact NET to discuss cases where this methodology in combination or alone is being proposed. - 3.3.
+Hedges with hazel dormice present must be retained and protected from development both during construction and in perpetuity.
 Management plans must be provided which might include techniques such as hedge laying and will need to ensure arboreal connectivity it maintained.
 Additional planting at the hedge base should seek to curtail cat predation where residential development is concerned by allowing the growth of scrub and planting species such as bramble, gorse and where soil conditions allow Butchers broom.

 3.4.
-For hedges and woodland edge habitat with Hazel dormice present, buffers during and post construction and their on-going management post construction must be agreed with the NET.
+For hedges and woodland edge habitat with hazel dormice present, buffers during and post construction and their on-going management post construction must be agreed with NET.
 The habitats / planting within buffers and how they are situated in relation to the development must also be agreed.